 Vertical rules are discussed or introduced to address issues arising from the use of AI in a sector where regulations have been developed by taking into account circumstances unique to each sector.
 In the automotive sector, the Road Traffic Act and Road Transport Vehicle Act were partially revised and safety standards on automatic operation equipment were prescribed to address issues required for autonomous vehicles at SAE level 3.
 On June 24, 2020, the UNECE World Forum for Harmonization of Vehicle Regulations (WP29), a forum for international regulations on autonomous vehicles, finalized some international regulation on the lane keeping feature of autonomous vehicle systems operating on a highway under the condition of traffic congestion slower than 60 km/h and so on.
 In the United States, states set requirements for the testing and deployment of autonomous vehicles and the federal government gives guidance to the states.
-The European Commission noted in the AI White Paper that the transportation sector could be subject to regulation because it can be categorized as high-risk.
+Although the AI regulation proposal of the European Commission will not be directly applied to high-risk AI systems of products that are subject to EU regulations that adopt old approaches such as of automobiles, it is said that the requirements of the AI regulation proposal will be considered in establishing the future implementing rules of these regulations.

-The health care sector can be high-risk, according to the AI White Paper by the European Commission, and some requirements could be imposed on it.
-In Japan, no person except a medical practitioner shall engage in medical diagnosis and treatment under Article 17 of Medical Practitioners' Act, which requires a medical practitioner, who plays a responsible role in medical diagnosis and treatment, to be responsible for the final decision even if AI is used in the medical https://www.mlit.go.jp/report/press/jidosha07\hh\000343.html.
-Available only in Japanese.
+The health care sector can be high-risk, according to the AI White Paper by the European Commission, and according to the AI regulation proposal, the requirements of the AI regulation proposal are expected to be reflected in Regulations on medical devices and in-vitro diagnostic devices.
+In Japan, no person except a medical practitioner shall engage in medical practice under Article 17 of Medical Practitioners' Act, which requires a medical practitioner, who plays a responsible role in medical diagnosis, treatment, etc., to be responsible for the final decision